 Transparency is most often associated with three tenets: Being open and honest; reporting the bad with the good; and providing information in a timely manner.
 Social media provides another medium for companies to meet their goals of transparency.
 Research has found that one area companies still struggle is with reporting the good and the bad at a rate the public expects.

 Authenticity is typically described as something that is real, original, genuine, sincere, and not fake.
 Authenticity in social media is less popular in research, but the common suggestion is for companies to provide content using a human voice as opposed to a faceless, institutional voice.

 There is no denying the importance of influencers in social media or public relations overall, and how they spread the message of the organization, both positively and negatively.
-Research in this area typically pertains to specific audiences such as: sports, politics, women, teens, etc.
+Research in this area typically pertains to specific audiences such as sports, politics, women, teens, etc.

 Ethics & Social Media

 As more and more companies become comfortable with social media, more risks are taken.
-Research has found that some of the biggest ethical challenges pertain to the company’s integrity, advertising and marketing practices, recruitment procedures, and negligence.
+Research has found that some of the biggest ethical challenges pertaining to the company’s integrity, advertising and marketing practices, recruitment procedures, and negligence.

 Social Media Measurement and Standards

 As the use of social media increases, so does the importance of creating standards and understanding that measurement is required to be truly effective.
-Ultimately, research supports the efforts to move beyond the simple counts such as “Likes,” followers, and comments, to more outcome measures such as the level of audience engagement, share of voice, and sentiment.
+Ultimately, research supports the efforts to move beyond the simple counts such as “Likes,” followers, and comments, to more outcome measures such as the level of audience engagement, the share of voice, and sentiment.